Elegantly Wasted: Recording and production

 With both Michael Hutchence and Andrew Farriss living in London, the songwriting duo first started talking about a new record over the phone.
 After spending months talking about new ideas, the pair finally got together, and began working on new material.
 Using 24-track reels and ADAT (Alesis Digital Audio Tape) recorders, the pair put together a handful of demo tapes, which included an early version of the song "Searching".
 The remaining members of INXS flew out to meet Hutchence and Farriss in London.
 When the entire group got together, they began rehearsing the material that had been previously recorded by Hutchence and Farriss.
 The rehearsals began in April 1996.
 While visiting friends Bono and Larry Mullen Jr. from U2 in Dublin during mid-1996, Hutchence and Farriss rented a small studio where they continued working on the album.
-They put the finishing touches on the existing demo tapes, as well as compose new recordings.
+They put the finishing touches on the existing demo tapes and composed new recordings.
 One of the first songs to be completed during these sessions was "Searching".
 The band first previewed the song live at the Australian ARIA Music Awards in September 1996.

 Before meeting with Fairbairn, the band sent him all the material they had been working on.
-Fairbairn had just finished working with Irish rock band, The Cranberries.
+Fairbairn had just finished working with Irish rock band The Cranberries.
 Upon receiving the material Fairbairn commented, "I was impressed with the feel and the different sounds that they'd been using."
 He added, "I actually ended up suggesting that we might want to save some of the stuff on the demos – because the chances were that when we were back in the studio we wouldn't be able to recreate that vibe".
 After listening to the material, Fairbairn flew to London to meet with the band.
 He spent a few afternoons with Hutchence and Farriss discussing the project.
 A date was set for production at Fairbairn's own recording studio in Vancouver, with both himself and Farriss producing.
 When later asked about his role in the production of Elegantly Wasted, Fairbairn said, "Well, I didn't really co-produce with the band, but the record was produced with Andrew Farriss.
 Andrew was certainly a player at the demo stage, and as we ended up keeping some of the stuff on the demos I felt that it was fair to recognise his contribution in some way".